amorist/awesome/README.md

 - [Python-World/python-mini-projects](https://github.com/Python-World/python-mini-projects) - A collection of simple python mini projects to enhance your python skills
 - [iperov/DeepFaceLive](https://github.com/iperov/DeepFaceLive) - Real-time face swap for PC streaming or video calls
 - [ThoughtfulDev/EagleEye](https://github.com/ThoughtfulDev/EagleEye) - Stalk your Friends.
 Find their Instagram, FB and Twitter Profiles using Image Recognition and Reverse Image Search.
-- [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [Rudrabha/Lip2Wav](https://github.com/Rudrabha/Lip2Wav) - This is the repository containing codes for our CVPR, 2020 paper titled "Learning Individual Speaking Styles for Accurate Lip to Speech Synthesis"
 - [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip) - This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
 - [Thmen/EGVSR](https://github.com/Thmen/EGVSR) - Efficient & Generic Video Super-Resolution